Reblexis/german-teacher/readme.md

 2. Install the requirements using `pip install -r requirements.txt`

 ## Word types ##
-Each word if of a certain type.
+Each word is of a certain type.
 The type of word is determined by the way that the word is used in a sentence.
 The following types are supported so far (green):